waqar-iqbal/RobotSimulator/README.md

 Commands are issued via command line input.

 ## Instrucions on how to run
-Once you've cloned the repository, run the RobotSimulator command line project.
+Once you've cloned the repository, run the RobotSimulatorCLI project.
 We have to first place the robot before issuing any other commands.
 Commands are not case sensative.